DrBewd/BGG_top200_at_2_data_repository/README.md

 # BGG's top 200 games at 2: data repository
 This repository is a work in progress.
-It will be updated with fully anonymized data collected on BGG and code used to analyze it over the next few weeks/months.

 ### Tip jar
 If you wish to donate or to support specific initiatives (e.g., finance the yearly survey or sponsor a prize), you can do so by clicking here: